tuanlda78202/RP/ANNOUNCEMENTS.md

 ## Sun 18 Dec 4:00 PM
-We discussed more about problem to solve and divided task for each member (bcs can be presented next week 22/12).
-Below is a table of tasks to do (to be completed by 21/12)

 | Member                       | Task                                                             |
 | :----                        | :----:                                                           |
 | Le Duc Anh Tuan              | Visualization                                                    |